10 Government Grants for Dental Implants | Apply | Requirements

 vii.
 The Social Security Disability Insurance (SSDI)

 There’s no certainty or assurance that this federal program will provide grants for dental implants.
-The reason is that its primary focus is people with disabilities.
+The reason is that its primary focus is on people with disabilities.

 viii.
 Ryan White HIV/AIDS Program